 All these conditions do not satisfy all the time.
 Therefore, we don’t see rainbows all the time.

-We know that there are seven colors in a rainbow.
+We know that there are seven colors of a rainbow.
 Can you remember all these colors?
 If No, then check the list of seven colors of a rainbow at below.

 Absence of Colors in the Rainbow